vukbatanovic/SentiComments.SR/README.md

 All files are encoded in UTF-8.

 ## References
-If you wish to use the SentiComments.SR corpus in your paper or project, please cite the following paper:
+If you wish to use the SentiComments.SR dataset (or the annotation principles applied in its construction) in your paper or project, please cite the following paper:

 * **[A versatile framework for resource-limited sentiment articulation, annotation, and analysis of short texts](https://doi.org/10.1371/journal.pone.0242050)**, Vuk Batanović, Miloš Cvetanović, Boško Nikolić, PLoS ONE, 15(11): e0242050 (2020).

+The reference for the full annotation guidelines (in Serbian) is the following:

+* **[A methodology for solving semantic tasks in the processing of short texts written in natural languages with limited resources](https://nardus.mpn.gov.rs/handle/123456789/17783)**, Vuk Batanović, PhD thesis, University of Belgrade - School of Electrical Engineering (2020).

 ## Acknowledgement
 The annotation of the SentiComments.SR dataset was supported by the [Regional Linguistic Data Initiative](http://reldi.spur.uzh.ch/) (*ReLDI*) via the Swiss National Science Foundation grant no. 160501.